 The equivalent of $ 100 million in cryptocurrencies was collected in the world to support Ukraine.
 Many people (even those not directly related to the warring states) gathered and went to fight for both sides.
 The delusion of modern and technological warfare is that everyone can participate and die regardless of race, nationality and sometimes (unfortunately) even age.

 Fifth: 'space' disputes

 The fifth domain of the conflict is even external to our planet.
-From only 6 years private individuals have been formally authorized to go into space, but it seems like a century has gone by.
-Private interests in exploration and space tourism they are stronger and more organized: in the coming decades we will see a new "far west" in which international law will often give way to the predominance of the new "non-governments".
-That is, emerging power structures that will show themselves more skilled, or stronger.
+From only 6 years private individuals have been formally authorized to go into space, but it seems like a century has passed.
+Private interests in exploration and space tourism they are stronger and more organized: in the next decades we will see a new "far west" in which international law will often give way to the predominance of the new "non-governments".
+That is, emerging power structures that will show themselves to be more skilled, or stronger.

 Sixth: cities against nations